Skip to main content

 Reading in a File

-The simplest way to bring data into Enso is to drag a file onto the IDE.
+The simplest way to bring data into Enso is to drag a file onto the graph editor background.
 The component referencing the link to the file will be added to the graph:

 Import a file